 The Practical Nursing Program, affiliated with the CareerTech www.franklinctc.org, is a rigorous, high quality, high value one-year full time program.
-This program has a consistent record of success in providing challenging theoretical and clinical learning experiences to prepare the graduate with the knowledge, skills, and attitudes needed to successfully pass the NCLEX-PN licensing exam.
+This program has a consistent record of success in providing challenging theoretical and clinical learning experiences to prepare the graduate with the knowledge, skills, and attitudes needed for nursing practice and to successfully pass the NCLEX-PN licensing exam.
 A passing score on the exam results in licensure to practice as a Licensed Practical Nurse.
 More importantly the student is prepared to competently enter post-licensure practice at the advanced beginner level.
 The student is guided by expert nurse educators who have strong clinical and educational backgrounds.

 The program has an outstanding record in licensure exam pass rates and job placement.
 Employers report great satisfaction with the knowledge, skills, and attitudes of the PNP graduate in assuming an entry level position.
-Program graduate surveys consistently reflect much satisfaction with the quality of instruction and preparation for practice.
+Program graduate surveys consistently reflect high satisfaction with the quality of instruction and preparation for practice.
 Graduates attribute their success in becoming an LPN to the mentorship of the program’s nurse educators, the rigorous curriculum, and the wide variety of clinical experiences.
 ACEN accreditation reflects program excellence.
 Less than 20% of PN programs are accredited in the United States!

 The Practical Nursing Program was begun in September 1958, under the sponsorship and direction of the Chambersburg Area Joint School Board as a part of its adult education program.
-The program has undergone several changes of administration and currently is under the direction of the Franklin County Career and Technology Center (FCCTC).
-However the program is located on the south end of the beautiful Wilson College campus.
+The program has undergone several changes of administration and currently is under the direction of CareerTech.

 Approved by the Pennsylvania Department of Education, the course provides an inexpensive educational program for a lifetime career.

-The Accreditation Commission For Education in Nursing, Inc. (formerly the National League for Nursing Accrediting Commission, Inc.) has granted full accreditation to this program through 2018, ensuring a quality education for our students.
-For further information contact: Accreditation Commission for Education in Nursing, Inc., 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326 Phone: 404.975.5000 Fax: 404.975.5020 www.acenursing.org
+The Accreditation Commission For Education in Nursing, Inc. has granted full accreditation to this program through 2018, ensuring a quality education for our students.
+For further information contact: Accreditation Commission for Education in Nursing, Inc.Address: 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326 Phone: 404.975.5000 Fax: 404.975.5020